silviamaggi/smd-com/_posts/2020-08-20-new-journey-and-new-blog.md

   - /photography/new-journey-new-blog/
   - /photography/new-journey-and-new-blog/
 ---
-New journey and new blog for my husband and I to record our thoughts, experiences and memories.
-After nine years since we moved to the UK, we’re going back to our home country, Italy, where we’ll stay until the pandemic is under control.
+<p class="lead">New journey and new blog for my husband and I to record our thoughts, experiences and memories.
+After nine years since we moved to the UK, we’re going back to our home country, Italy, where we’ll stay until the pandemic is under control.</p>

 {% include pattern-figure.html image="/assets/images/north-sea-cromer.jpg" caption="The North Sea at Cromer" width="1400" height="933" %}